carmine560/blogger-posts/README.md

 The `test_blogger_posts.sh` testing script will create the `~/.config/blogger-posts/test_blogger_posts.cfg` configuration file if it does not exist.
-Replace the value of the `BLOG_ID` variable in it with yours.
-Then:
+Replace the value of the `BLOG_ID` variable in it with your own.
+Then, execute:

 ``` shell
 test_blogger_posts.sh